Padhma/CRUD/README.md

 # CRUD
-A CreateReadUpdateDelete Appication which permits the user to view the database with an interactive UI
+A CreateReadUpdateDelete Appication which permits the user to perform database operations with an interactive UI